Trump Hopes To Bring ‘Meaningful Halt’ To Arms Race With Russia & China

 — Donald J. Trump (@realDonaldTrump) December 3, 2018

-The announcement comes just a month after Trump said that he would pull the US out of the Intermediate-range Nuclear Forces Treaty (INF), a 1987 cold-war era missile treaty that banned the US and Russia from using ground-launched missiles with an “intermediate” range of 300 to 3,400 miles.
+The announcement comes just a month after Trump said that he would pull the U.S. out of the Intermediate-range Nuclear Forces Treaty (INF), a 1987 cold-war era missile treaty that banned the U.S. and Russia from using ground-launched missiles with an “intermediate” range of 300 to 3,400 miles.

 The treaty led to dismantling 2,700 missiles between the two countries, but Russia has allegedly violated the agreement.
-Trump claims that this has put the US at a disadvantage, and wants to allow the US to continue developing intermediate-range missiles.
+Trump claims that this has put the U.S. at a disadvantage, and wants to allow the U.S. to continue developing intermediate-range missiles.

 Trump did not provide any detail on what steps he planned to take or how the decrease in spending would correspond with his pledge to increase military funding.